Caller ID: Dip fee fraud

 Consumers face significant barriers to exiting a call list and often cannot have themselves removed from the list.
 Calling the opt-out numbers often results in a fast-busy so the call never completes and the consumer remains on the list.

-According to reports companies like CallerId4U has thousands of phone numbers and thousands of FTC complaints filed against them each month for violating Do Not Call registration.
+According to reports companies like CallerId4U have thousands of phone numbers and thousands of FTC complaints filed against them each month for violating Do Not Call registration.
 The large number of phone numbers dilute the number of complaints against the company and phone number.